At Fasera, we’ve successfully managed the sustainable agricultural sequestration of carbon through our estates since 2005.

 Planting

-We plant mallee trees and other eucalypts which are native to Australia, making them perfectly suited and highly adapted for vigorous and healthy growth in the arid environment and high summer temperatures of the region.
+We plant mallee trees and other native Australian eucalypts that are perfectly suited for vigorous and healthy growth in the arid environment and high temperatures of the region.

 Harvesting